3.4 Claims, Provisions and Contingent Liabilities

 c.
 The Goodwill recorded on Amalgamation is being amortised and the Company has estimated its useful life of 10 years.
 Accordingly, amortisation for the year amounting to ' 2,669.95 has been recognised in the Standalone Statement of Profit and Loss.

-40. The Company has elected to exercise the option permitted under Section 115BAA of the Income Tax Act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019 "New Tax Regime" at the time of filing of Income Tax Return for Financial Year ending March 31,2023.
-Accordingly, the Company has re-measured Current Tax Liability and Deferred Tax Liability basis the lower rate prescribed.
-Consequently, the Current Tax Liability and Deferred Tax Liability for the year ended March 31,2023 has decreased by ' 62.99 and ' 870.88 respectively, resulting into reduction in tax charge by ' 933.87 during the year ended March 31,2024.
+40. The Company had elected to exercise the option permitted under Section 115BAA of the Income Tax Act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019 "New Tax Regime" at the time of filing of Income Tax Return for financial year ending March 31,2023 and onwards.
+Accordingly, the Company had re-measured Current Tax Liability and Deferred Tax Liability basis the lower rate prescribed.
+Consequently, the Current Tax Liability and Deferred Tax Liability for the year ended March 31,2023 had decreased by ' 62.99 and ' 870.88 respectively, resulting into reduction in tax charge by ' 933.87 during the year ended March 31, 2024.

-41. The Company has used accounting software for maintaining its books of account which has a feature of recording the audit trail (Edit Log facility) and the same has operated throughout the year for all relevant transactions recorded in the software except that the audit trail feature is not enabled at the database level for certain changes using privileged/administrative access rights insofar as it relates to SAP Accounting Software.
+41. The Company has used SAP B1 and SAP RISE accounting software for maintaining its books of account which has a feature of recording the audit trail (Edit Log facility) and the same has operated throughout the year for all relevant transactions recorded in the software except that the audit trail feature is not enabled at the database level for certain changes using privileged/ administrative access rights insofar as it relates to SAP B1 and SAP RISE accounting software.
 For "SARAL" Payroll Software, the audit trail was neither operated nor was enabled during the year.
-Further, no instance of audit trail feature being tampered with was noted in respect of the accounting software except for SARAL application as audit trail was neither operated nor enabled during the year.
+Further, no instance of audit trail feature being tampered with was noted in respect of the accounting softwares except for SARAL application as audit trail was neither operated nor enabled during the year.

 43. OTHER STATUTORY INFORMATION